 Each year, U.S. student loan debt continues to grow.
-Cumulatively, Americans now owe over $1.6 trillion in student loans.
-And according to Saving for College, over two-thirds of bachelor’s degree grads from the Class 0f 2019 graduated with debt–with an average debt load of $29,900.
-There are the key refinancing student loans pros and cons you need to consider.
+Cumulatively, Americans now owe over $1.75 trillion in student loans.
+And according to Education Data Initiative, over two-thirds of bachelor’s degree grads from the Class 0f 2023 graduated with debt–with an average debt load of $37,338.

 There are four main advantages that come with refinancing student loans.